cisagov/get.gov/pages/domains/domains_eligibility.md

 ## You must have approval from a senior official within your organization
 Your senior official is a person within your organization who can authorize your domain request.
 This person must be in a role of significant, executive responsibility within the organization.

 When you request a .gov domain, we’ll ask for information about your senior official (role, contact information).
-We typically don’t reach out to them, but if contact is necessary, our practice is to coordinate first with you, the requestor.
+We typically don’t reach out to them, but if contact is necessary, our practice is to coordinate first with you, the requester.

 **Read more about senior officials for**:
 - [Executive branch federal agencies](#executive-branch-federal-agencies)